What is a payment processor? 5 important terms to know

 The acquirer, also known as the acquiring or merchant bank, is the financial institution that maintains a merchant’s account in order to accept credit cards.
 The acquirer settles card transactions for a merchant into their account.
 Sometimes the payment processor and the acquirer are one and the same.

-PCI compliance refers to compliance with the PCI DSS, the Payment Card Industry Data Security Standard.
-PCI DSS is an information security standard that applies to all entities involved in processing, storing, and/or transmitting payment card information.
-Any merchant that accepts card payments must comply with PCI mandates.
-Failure to achieve and maintain PCI compliance can leave a merchant vulnerable to a data breach and the ensuing negative fallout including fines, fees, and lost business.
+#4.
+What is PCI compliance?PCI compliance refers to compliance with the PCI DSS, the Payment Card Industry Data Security Standard.
+PCI DSS is an information security standard that applies to all entities involved in processing, storing and/or transmitting payment card information.
+Any merchant who accepts card payments must comply with PCI mandates.
+Failure to achieve and maintain PCI compliance can leave a merchant vulnerable to a data breach and the ensuing negative fallout including fines, fees and lost business.

 EMV chip cards have become more commonplace since the fraud chargeback liability shift that took place in October 2015.
 The liability shift placed new responsibilities on merchants for card-present fraud.
 Basically, if a business processes a chip card without using an EMV-enabled terminal, it could be held responsible for any fraud that results.

 EMV is not a mandate like PCI (e.g. merchants will not be fined for not using an EMV-enabled device).
 But it is a necessity for merchants in reducing their fraud and chargeback rates for card-present transactions.
 It’s important to note, however, that EMV does not protect against a data breach – that’s where PCI comes in.
 So be sure to ask your payment processor about both EMV and PCI compliance solutions.

-Now that you know a few of the important payment terms, it’s time to be sure you’re working with the right payment processor for your business.
-A trustworthy and experienced processor will provide the information, tools, and guidance you need to securely accept card payments.
+Now that you know a few of the important payment processing terms, it’s time to be sure you’re working with the right payment processor for your business.
+A trustworthy and experienced payments processor will provide the information, tools, and guidance you need to securely accept card payments.